 All lights in the cabin are powered by the DC electrical system.
-The overhead lights for the cabin galley and dinette areas are activated by ON/ OFF switches in a panel on the cabin wall near the companionway.
+The overhead lights for the cabin and head compartment are activated by ON/OFF switches in a panel on the cabin wall near the companionway.
 Other lights have switches on the light fixture.